Prince A. Jackson Jr.

 Prince Albert Jackson Jr. (March 17, 1925 – September 21, 2010) served as president of Savannah State College (1971–1978).
 During the 1970s, he collaborated with the University System of Georgia and Armstrong State College in Savannah to develop an integration plan between the formerly all-white Armstrong State and (then) Georgia State, a historically black college (HBCU).
 The plan eliminated redundancy in the teaching and business degree programs in both colleges.

 Biography

 Early life and education

 He was born in Savannah, Georgia, on March 17, 1925, the son of Julia and Prince Albert Jackson.
 After graduating with honors from Beach-Cuyler High School, he joined the Naval Reserve.

 Jackson was a graduate of (then) Georgia State College, with a B.A. in mathematics.
 He earned his M.A. in mathematics at New York University and a Ph.D. in philosophy at Boston College.

 Early career

-Jackson was a professor of mathematics and philosophy and history.
+Jackson was a professor of mathematics, philosophy and history.